JupiterOne/graph-slack/docs/jupiterone.md

 1. First navigate to the JupiterOne Slack integration configuration page (see detailed steps in the **In JupiterOne** section below)
-2. Fill out relavant integration instance form information and OAuth scopes that you'd like the Slack app to request.
+2. Fill out relevant integration instance form information and OAuth scopes that you'd like the Slack app to request.
 All read scopes are used to ingest data into the JupiterOne graph and the write scopes are used for enabling the ability to send notifications to channels in the configured Slack team.
 NOTE: